 A feature of the technology of the sublimation drying process is the choice of the optimal energy supply, which would not simultaneously cause burning and at the same time be effective in removing moisture.
 Heat can be supplied by radiation.
 That means that energy is supplied through the product layer, which is already dried and has a low thermal conductivity.
 Thus, it is necessary to clearly adjust the radiation supply, because the duration of dehydration depends on this factor.

 The energy supply can be carried out through a dried or frozen layer.
 The desiccation time of the product in the latter case is noticeably reduced.
 The frozen product has a high degree of thermal conductivity.

 The induction of the baking sheet walls with low heat-conducting materials like a foam is used to dry a pasty or liquid product.
 It is important to care that the foam does not interact with the product being dried.

-The main points to create optimal conditions for freeze drying are:
+The main points to create optimal conditions are:

 - The stove and baking sheet must be in «complete understanding» with each other, ie. the stove should have as many points of contact with the product as possible.
 However, with such perfect contact with the baking sheet, it will deform and quickly become unusable.

 - The use of a radiation energy supply when the baking sheet is at a distance of two to three millimeters from the stove.
 It is possible to use a higher heating temperature of the stove with this location of the baking sheet.

 - Use a baking sheet with a thick bottom as the main one.
 The thick bottom compensates the energy costs in case of uneven contact between the plate and the baking sheet.